1993–94 Scottish First Division

 The 1993–94 Scottish First Division season was won by Falkirk, who were promoted one point ahead of Dunfermline Athletic.
+This was the last season that two points were awarded for a win; in subsequent seasons three points were awarded for a win.
 Due to a league restructuring, five teams, Dumbarton, Stirling Albion, Clyde, Morton and Brechin City were relegated.